ElizaLo/Product-Management-and-Leadership/README.md

 ## Ideas to improve on Feedback

+Deliver effective feedback to your team members that allows them to understand it, reflect on it, and learn from it to make change for the better.

+**Feedback is the process of helping others gain self-awareness about their actions and their impact**

+Quality feedback speeds up learning, improves collaboration and increases engagement.

 | Title | Description |
 | :---:         |          :--- |
 |**Hold kick offs and retros**|<ul><p> ➡️ Ritualize feedback by holding kick offs and retros for every project</p>**Normalize feedback sharing and accelerate team performance by starting all major projects with a kick off.** <p> These sessions where you define project outcomes (including productivity and learning goals).</p><p> Next, schedule your project retrospective, reviewing what went well and what could have been better.</p><p> _Why?_ </p><p>Research on surgical teams shows that taking time to reflect and learn from successes and failures improves performance even more than getting additional practice!</p><p>**Instructions**</p><li>Schedule a 30-90 minute meeting at the start and end of major projects.</li><li>For **kick-off** meetings [use a template](https://github.com/ElizaLo/Product-Management/blob/main/FeedBack/LifeLabs%2BLearning%2BProject%2BKick%2BOff.pdf) to structure.</li><li>For retrospective meetings [use a template](https://github.com/ElizaLo/Product-Management/blob/main/FeedBack/LifeLabs%2BLearning%2BProject%2BRetro.pdf) to structure.</li><li>Invite all stakeholders.</li><li>Explain that your goal is to align on project success, then pause to reflect, share feedback, and extract the learning.</li></ul>|